georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

 ```

 The `FlaskGroup` is derived from `AppGroup` class which is defined on Line 431.
 The `AppGroup`
 in turn is derived from `click.Group` class defined in `core.py` file in click package.
-The
+The complete
 class inheritance tree is shown below.
 The `main` method in super class mentioned above is
 defined all the way up in `click.BaseCommand` class.